thosgood/this-weeks-finds/markdown/251-300/week300.md

 But what about the morphisms between these?
 We define a morphism between these to be a ring isomorphism together with an S-tuple of torsor isomorphisms.
-There's a trick hiding here: a ring isomorphism f: R \to R' lets us take any R-torsor and turn it into an R'-torsor, or vice versa.
+There's a trick hiding here\colon  a ring isomorphism f\colon  R \to R' lets us take any R-torsor and turn it into an R'-torsor, or vice versa.
 So, it lets us talk about an isomorphism from an R-torsor to an R'-torsor - a concept that at first might have seemed nonsensical.